Kat632/P2-Play-Your-Cards-Right/README.md

 ** **

-Interactivity for users.
-Betting feature.

-*
+*   Interactivity for users: the ability to toggle the sound and the ability to place a bet.

 **Responsive features**